Planning a study exchange

 - Faculty of Humanities, Social Sciences, and Theology: International Office

-- Faculty of Business, Economics, and Law (School of Business and Economics): International Relations Office
+- Faculty of Business, Economics, and Law (School of Business, Economics and Society): International Relations Office

 - Faculty of Business, Economics, and Law (School of Law): Internationalisation coordinators

 - Faculty of Medicine: Office of the Dean for Student Affairs at the Faculty of Medicine